 · Enables EVs to serve as battery storage for the grid.

 · Provides the cheapest, most effective policy to get more clean cars on the road.
 California has 25 million passenger vehicles, and sells two million/year.
-With AB 1745, beginning in 2040, all two million new vehicles will be clean -- with no taxpayer outlay.
+With a 2030 gasoline phaseout rule, beginning in 2030, all two million new vehicles would be clean -- with no taxpayer outlay.

-· Reduces California’s (and America’s) need to risk the lives of troops to secure supplies of oil.
+· Reduces the need to risk the lives of troops to secure supplies of oil.

-· Loosens the oil lobby’s grip on California politicians.
+· Loosens the oil lobby’s grip on politicians.

-· Creates hundreds of thousands of California jobs related to transportation electrification in areas such as auto design and manufacture, charging infrastructure, public awareness/education, grid upgrades and operation, battery manufacture, electronics/software, research and development and innovation.
+· Creates new jobs related to transportation electrification in areas such as auto design and manufacture, charging infrastructure, public awareness/education, grid upgrades and operation, battery manufacture, electronics/software, research and development and innovation.

 · Economic growth from fuel cost savings increases average real wages and employment across the economy (even for those who don’t buy a new EV).
 On average, a dollar saved at the gas pump and spent on the other goods and services that households want creates 16 times more jobs.